msavin/SteveJobs/README.md

 Jobs.add("sendReminderEmail", "john@smith.com", "Don't forget about the launch!");
 ```

-The job will be added to the queue to run ASAP.
-However, you can delay it by passing in a special object at the end:
+One more thing.
+The function above will schedule the job to run as soon as possible.
+However, you can delay it by passing in a special object at the end.

 ```javascript
 Jobs.add("sendReminderEmail", "john@smith.com", "The future is here!", {